 On May 29, the college savings industry celebrates 529 Day.
 529 Day is a day to spread the word about the importance of saving the tax-advantaged way for your child’s higher education.
 For almost 30 years, Ohio’s 529 Plan, CollegeAdvantage, has helped families across the nation save for whatever school comes after high school.

-If you are unfamiliar with them, here’s how Ohio’s 529 Plan make saving for college simple.
+If you are unfamiliar with them, here’s how Ohio’s 529 Plan make saving for higher education simple.

 Tax benefits of saving in Ohio’s 529 Plan

 With Ohio’s 529 Plan, you can maximize your savings with 529 tax benefits, which include:

 - Tax-free earnings so all investment growth is yours to use.
 Compound interest — the interest earned on contributions, earnings, and interest already accumulated in the 529 account — is included in the tax-free earnings.
 Tax-free growth can really add up in a 529 savings plan;

 - Tax-free withdrawals for qualified higher education expenses, which are those required costs for attendance at the school.
 These expenses include tuition; room and board (on and off campus) when the beneficiary is enrolled at least half-time; mandatory fees; computer equipment and related technology as well as internet services; books, supplies and equipment related to enrollment and classes; and certain expenses for a special-needs student; and

 - State of Ohio income tax deduction for any Ohioan who contributes to a CollegeAdvantage 529 account.
 The state tax deduction is up to $4,000 per year, per beneficiary.
 With unlimited carry forward, you can continue to subtract 529 contributions from your state income tax in future years until all contributions have been deducted.
 Any loved ones who are Ohio residents can also take this deduction if they contribute to your child’s Ohio 529 account.